 Integrated Tools – HRMS

 Systems like Factorial HR integrate many processes.
-Everything from applicant tracking to electronically sign documents, and more!
+Everything from the applicant tracking to electronically sign documents, and more!
 Factorial HR streamlines your HR processes so you can save time on the laborious administrative tasks commonly associated with HR.

 Machine Learning Systems

-These tools tend to cost a pretty penny and require eve more time to implement.
+These tools tend to cost a pretty penny and require even more time to implement.
 However, on the other hand, they provide a great deal of help when training new employees.
 One such popular machine learning tool is called Cornerstone.
 The core of Cornerstone is promoting social learning to achieve better communication and employee involvement.

 No, these are not talking robots that you place on your desk to keep you company throughout the day.
 Chatbots, similar to robots, are relatively new tools that allow employees to ask questions they would otherwise have to ask from the manager.
 With a chatbox, the company asks a question, and the bot responds.